Semenivka, Chernihiv Oblast

-Semenivka (Семенівка, [seˈmɛn⁽ʲ⁾iu̯kɐ]; Семёновка) is a town in Novhorod-Siverskyi Raion, Chernihiv Oblast (province) of Ukraine.
+Semenivka (Семенівка, [seˈmɛn⁽ʲ⁾iu̯kɐ]; Семёновка) is a small city in Novhorod-Siverskyi Raion, Chernihiv Oblast (province) of Ukraine.
 It hosts the administration of Semenivka urban hromada, one of the hromadas of Ukraine.
 Population:

 History

-Ancient Semenivka was founded in 1680 by Colonel Starodub Regiment, son of Ukrainian Hetman Ivan Samoilovych.
-Semyon Samoylovych was a Cossack sloboda.
-Though while Semenivka was assigned to Semyon Samoylovych, it was privately owned by Semen Samoilovych and his descendants until 1861.
+Semenivka was founded as a Cossack sloboda in 1680 by Colonel of Starodub Regiment Semen Samoilovych, son of Ukrainian Hetman Ivan Samoilovych, and was privately owned by him and his descendants until 1861.
 Because of the advantageous border location and good talent in the households of Semenivka, the town rapidly increased in population, eventually becoming center of the parish which included the surrounding villages.

-The modern city of Semenivka is the administrative center of the Semenivka Raion within the Chernihiv Oblast.
-The Semenivka area was created in September 26, 1926.
+The city of Semenivka was the administrative center of the Semenivka Raion within the Chernihiv Oblast.
+The Semenivka Raion was created in September 26, 1926.
 In 1932 the Semenivka Raion became a part of the Chernihiv Oblast and gained the status of a city in 1958.
-The Semenivka Raion is located in the northeastern part of the Chernihiv Oblast.
-It borders Novhorod-Siverskyi, the Chernihiv region of Koriukivka and the Starodub areas of the Bryansk Raion in the Russian Federation.
-The structure of the ((Semenivka Raion)) has 17 rural councils.
-The area of Semenivka Rayon is 1470 kilometers and the population of the is approximately 18,000 inhabitants.
-However the population of the city of Semenivka as of January 1, 2016 was 8,318 people.
+The Semenivka Raion was located in the northeastern part of the Chernihiv Oblast.
+It bordered Novhorod-Siverskyi Raion and Koriukivka Raion of Chernihiv Oblast, and the Starodubsky District of the Bryansk Raion in Russia.
+The structure of the Semenivka Raion had 17 rural councils.
+The area of Semenivka Rayon was 1470 kilometers and the population was approximately 18,000 inhabitants.
+However, the population of the city of Semenivka as of January 1, 2016 was 8,318 people.

 Until 18 July 2020, Semenivka was the administrative center of Semenivka Raion.
 The raion was abolished in July 2020 as part of the administrative reform of Ukraine, which reduced the number of raions of Chernihiv Oblast to five.
 The area of Semenivka Raion was merged into Novhorod-Siverskyi Raion.

+On 21 August 2023 the building of Semenivka City Council was partially destroyed by Russian attack with Shahed drone.